Why Do Couples Keep Getting Stuck in the Same Arguments?

 1. De-escalation: Identify the negative cycle (e.g., pursuit-withdrawal, conflict-avoidance, criticism-defensiveness), understand the emotions beneath it, and feel less blame and more understanding.

-2. Restructuring: Share vulnerable emotions in new ways that draw your partner—or your inner self—closer.
+2. Restructuring: Share vulnerable emotions in new ways that help your partner feel closer and allow you to feel truly connected again.

 3. Consolidation: Solidify new patterns of connection, emotional safety, and responsiveness for lasting change.